badams97/Sprayer_Chassis_Features/README.md

 Displayed below, this detailed project workflow accurately describes the **overall process** for this investigation.
 The main steps in this procedure include the following:

-1. Organized Folder Structure
+_1. Organized Folder Structure_
 2. Selection of Features to Analyze
-3. Extract and Filter Necessary Data Signals
+_3. Extract and Filter Necessary Data Signals_
 4. Descriptive Analysis
-5. Data Exploration and Visualization
+_5. Data Exploration and Visualization_
 6. Machine Learning Application
-7. Feature Importance Quantification
+_7. Feature Importance Quantification_
 8. Summary Report

 ![image](PNG/updated_project_workflow.PNG "Workflow Diagram")